dr2lopez/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 --- abstract

 This memo proposes a profile of the ACME protocol that allows a domain name owner to delegate to a third party control over a certificate that bears one or more names in that domain.

-Specifically, the third party generates a key-pair and requests issuance of a "delegated" certificate to the owner of that domain name using the ACME profile described in this document.
-The domain name owner, acting on behalf of the third party, requests an ACME CA to issue a STAR certificate that binds the "delegated" name to the public key provided by the third party.
-After successfully completing the required authorizations, the domain name owner forwards the issued STAR certificate URL to the third party that regularly downloads it from the ACME CA.

 A primary use case is that of a CDN (the third party) terminating TLS sessions on behalf of a content provider (the domain name owner).
-The presented mechanism allows the domain name owner to retain control over the delegation and revoke it at any time by cancelling the associated STAR certificate renewal with the ACME CA.
+The presented mechanism allows the domain name owner to retain control over the delegation and revoke it at any time by cancelling the associated STAR certificate renewal with the ACME CA.  Another key property of this mechanism is it doesn't require any modification to the deployed TLS ecosystem.

 --- middle